Love Many Things: A Reflection on Gratitude and Abundance

 Love Many Things

 I’ve always enjoyed noticing the beauty even in the smallest plants, but that spring felt different.
-Maybe with age and the current situation, I learned to appreciate every moment of every day more deeply.
+Maybe with age and the current situation, I have learned to appreciate every moment of every day more deeply.
 I love to bike a lot, and I pray for “many things.”
-I admire people’s gardens—their creativity, order, and the “many things” God has entrusted to them.
+I admire people’s gardens - their creativity, order, and the “many things” God has entrusted to them.
 I love working in my own garden, admiring and being grateful for every flower and vegetable.

 A Biblical Reminder: The Beauty of God’s Gifts